Priority Bicycles

 Priority Bicycles is an American bicycle manufacturer based in New York City.

-The company was founded in 2012 by Dave Weiner, who quit his job as North American CEO of a software company to start a bicycle company.
+The company was founded in 2012 by Dave Weiner, who quit his job as North American CEO of a mystery software company to start a bicycle company.
 Weiner crowdfunded the startup company with a Kickstarter campaign in July 2014, with users who donated $350 promised a bicycle from the first shipment, and reached his funding goal of $30,000 within hours of launching.
 By the end of the 30-day campaign, Priority had received $556,286 of startup capital.

 The bicycles are aimed at commuters, and are designed to minimize maintenance requirements by using a belt drive rather than a bicycle chain, and puncture-resistant tires with double-wall rims.

+The main office is located in New York where the design, painting, and assembly of the bicycles is carried out, while the frames are manufactured in China.